alanlau54/SimpleRebalance/README.md

 Given More Time:
 * Add strategy to RebalanceAgent to support different balancing methods.
 * Fully implement cash in changing positions.
-* Account for Implementation shortfall. .
+* Account for Implementation shortfall.
+* Update Equity object with market feed.
 * Use actual equity stock boardlots.
-* Avg Price calculation for each position.
+* Avg Price calculation for each position with Execution history.
 * Load/Save Portfolio.
 * Possibly use BigDecimal for prices.
 * Integration testing where quotes are modified and portfolio changes can be seen.